ursatile/css4eng/205-breaking-the-flow-advanced-css-layouts.md

 And yes, the terminology here can get very confusing when we talk about absolute-positioned elements being positioned relative to relative-positioned elements.

+Yeah!

+### position: fixed

+Fixed positioning works like absolute positioning, but elements are positioned relative to the *viewport*, not the *document* --- in other words, they won't move when you scroll the page.

+{% example fixed-position.html iframe_style="height: 16em;" mark_lines="7,11,24" elements="style,body" %}